 Just Thinking: Jim Schroeder's writings focus on natural, readily accessible interventions for parents and professionals.
 Most recently, he has published the book Wholiness: The Unified Pursuit of Health, Harmony, Happiness, and Heaven.
 It focuses on the ways in which the pursuit of holiness is synonymous with the drive towards wholeness.

 The Gene Illusion: Jay Joseph brings a critical perspective to claims in the media and the academic literature that disordered genes underlie psychiatric disorders, and human behavioral differences in general.
-His most recent book is The Trouble with Twin Studies: A Reassessment of Twin Research in the Social and Behavioral Sciences (2015).
+His most recent book, Schizophrenia and Genetics: The End of an Illusion (2023), is available from Routledge.

 Dr. Bahr specializes in mental health and endocrine conditions with expertise in mood disorders and child/adolescent mental and behavioral health.
 Her mission is to end stigma so that quality treatment will not be delayed out of fear.
 For more information, visit www.DrJenniferBahr.com.